 Shrimp is the most consumed seafood in the United States.
-As per a study done by a research firm, shrimp was the most popular among frozen seafood products, with over $900 million in sales in 2021.
+According to a study by a research firm, shrimp was the most popular frozen seafood product, with over $900 million in sales in 2021.

-Now that’s huge!
-You can commonly find shrimp in most homes.
-Since dog parents often pass their food to their furry friends, can dogs eat shrimp?
+Now that’s huge.
+You can find shrimp in most homes.
+Since dog parents often pass their food to furry friends, can dogs eat shrimp?

 The answer is yes.
 Dogs can eat shrimp safely, provided you prepare it correctly.
 Shrimp is not just tasty; it also offers some excellent health benefits.